Stef-00012/fs-extension/README.md

-# The Alveus Twitch Extension
+# The Ferret Software Twitch Extension

-Twitch extension for [Alveus Sanctuary](https://www.alveussanctuary.org), allowing stream viewers to learn more about the ambassadors at the sanctuary.
+Twitch extension for [Ferret Software](https://ferrets.live), allowing stream viewers to learn more about the ferrets at the sanctuary.
+A modified version of the [Alveus Sanctuary Twitch Extension](https://github.com/alveusgg/extension).

 ## Demo